realA10001986/Dash-Gauges/README.md

 ##### &#9193; Auto-refill timer

 After a time travel, the plutonium is depleted, and the chamber needs to be refilled.
 This timer allows for an automatic "Refill" after the given number of seconds; 0 means never.
-In the latter case, a manual Refill is in order: Either flip the side switch, or enter "009" on the TCD (if connected wirelessly).
+In the latter case, a manual Refill is in order: Either flip the side switch or enter "009" on the TCD (if connected wirelessly).

 ##### &#9193; Mute 'empty' alarm timer